Mark R. McLaughlin

 He has organized an international consultative link with Russian neurosurgeons with collaboration from the World Federation of Neurological Surgeons.
 He initiated the first ever Russian-American Spine Symposium in May 2000, in St. Petersburg, Russia.
 (Link to Parade magazine image)

-McLaughlin served as medical director for Princeton Brain and Spine from 2005 to 2015 before focusing on teaching, writing, and speaking.
+McLaughlin served as medical director for Princeton Brain, Spine and Sports Medicine from 2005 to 2015 before focusing on teaching, writing, and speaking.
 He is a member of the Congress of Neurological Surgeons and American Association of Neurological Surgeons.
 He resides in Princeton, New Jersey